-In Belize there are budgetary mechanisms to ensure allocation of resources to acquire necessary equipment and supplies for the preliminary identification of substances and the protective equipment required by personnel in charge of these tasks.
-In this sense, the Government of Belize has an annual budget planning exercise for the National Forensic Science Service.
-In the Yearly Governmental Fiscal Budget allocations are made for the procurement of personal protective equipment, Coveralls both, Tyvex and Tychem.
+In Grenada, there are budgetary mechanisms to ensure allocation of resources to acquire necessary equipment and supplies for the preliminary identification of substances and the protective equipment required by personnel in charge of these tasks.
+In this sense, there is budget to procure reagents, procure basic equipment and apparatus, and service equipment.